ferrodri/quadratic-voting-dao/README.md

 Welcome to the Quadratic Voting DAO.
 The purpose of this project is to demonstrate a quadratic voting model.
 The project manages the election of the moderators of the DAO through quadratic voting.

+For the definition of the quadratic voting model, please refer to: https://en.wikipedia.org/wiki/Quadratic_voting

 # Setup
 Please read through this setup for smart contracts and interface to work.